aisingapore/TagUI/README.md

 click section_results
 download https://admin.typeform.com/form/2592751/analyze/csv to report.csv
 ```
-If you already know JavaScript coding and want to be more expressive, you can even code directly within the flow.
+If you already know JavaScript coding and want to be more expressive, you can even use code directly in the flow.

 # Set Up
 1. install CasperJS (navigation/testing for PhantomJS) - http://casperjs.org